DavidvtWout/esphome-matter/README.md

   ...

 matter:
+  # vendor and product name can be at most 32 characters.
+  # vendor_name: defaults to ESPHome
+  # product_name: defaults to esphome.name

   # Endpoint order is significant: each entry is assigned an endpoint ID based on its position
   # in the list.
 Once a device has been commissioned, existing entries should not be removed
   # or reordered or the Matter fabric may lose track of previously bound endpoints.